DRKmp/autodns/README.md

 # autodns

-Auto DNS is a tool for changing the DNS servers in `resolv.conf`.
+Auto DNS is a OpenSource tool for changing the DNS servers in `resolv.conf`.
 It picks from the DNS providers available in a human-readable, simplified JSON list.

 # usage